Rasoir-genereux/POWER_BI_1/README.md

   Nevertheless, the average salary is quite similar between the two genders, which means that employers respect the level of each employee <br> regardless to the gender.
 And yet, man receive higher salary than women.
   At work, they are quite satisfied with their work/life balance, but they would like better salary if they had the choice.
   Some of them would like more remote work as it is more and more normal nowadays.
-The majority of the  participants have a bachelor's degree (52%) <br>
-  and a Master's degree.
+The majority of the  participants have a bachelor's degree (52%) and a Master's degree.
 Furthermore, they are, for the most part , Data analyst.
 That can correlate with the percentage of Bachelors' degree, <br>
   since a higher education is induces higher jobs.